llctrautmann/Obsidian/002 Articles/@Thomas2018.md

 		- multiplicative constants get squared and any additive are removed [^3].

 ### Standard Deviation
-- sqrt of the variance allows for units of the RV to be the same as the Standard deviation; unlike the variance
+- square root of the variance allows for units of the RV to be the same as the Standard deviation; unlike the variance
 	- $\sqrt{ \operatorname{Var}(X) }$

 ## Covariance